alexs2112/TerminalHero/README.md

 - Since creature turns are determined based on their abilities, we might not need to give them specific AIs anymore
 - Professions should give the creature starting equipment, rather than the creature factory doing it
   - We could consider choosing a profession gives the abilities to the creature, rather than the creature listing off their abilities + professions abilities
+- Instead of storing open stat and ability points in Creature, we could store spent points.
+Then the level_up_handler could just keep track of total points that are allowed to be spent.
+  - Would be easier to keep track, then it wouldn't need to keep a reference to creatures

 **Saving**
 - Serialize Creatures: